 Financial risk monitoring

 Boroondara’s financial risk rating is amongst the lowest of all Victorian Councils according to the Victorian Auditor General’s (VAGO) Financial Sustainability Risk Assessment Criteria.
-A full description of the risk assessment criteria is listed in Council’s 2018-19 budget document.

 Capital works funds